 California has been a pioneer in the fight for workers’ rights, and the state’s minimum wage laws reflect this commitment.

-The first minimum wage law in Cali was introduced in 1913, setting the rate at $0.16 per hour.
+The first minimum wage law in California was introduced in 1913, setting the rate at $0.16 per hour.
 Over the years, the state has witnessed numerous amendments and adjustments to keep pace with inflation and the changing economic landscape.

 Notably, California Governor Jerry Brown signed legislation in 2016 that charted a path for the state to achieve a $15 per hour minimum wage by 2022 for large businesses and 2023 for small businesses.
 This landmark decision marked a significant step in the fight against income inequality.
 It also positioned California as a leader in establishing a living wage for its workforce.